 Homeownership is an important milestone for Americans — and good reason.
-Ditching an apartment for a house that you own provides far more independence, especially after it’s fully paid off (down payment included).
+Ditching an apartment and home buying provides far more independence, especially after it’s fully paid off (down payment included).
 Just make sure you get a home inspection!

 Americans like owning their own living space.
 The last U.S. Census, conducted in 2009, found that people that owned homes occupied almost 70 of all housing units.